marciprescott/drumkit/README.md

-A web app that plays drum sounds.
+Done in JavaScript HTML and CSS, this is a web app that plays drum sounds.
 From Angela Yu's web developement class.
-Javascript practice.